 - Notary fees including deed of property conveyance (kosten leveringsakte) and mortgage contract (hypotheekakte)

-Note that the majority of listed property prices are excluding kosten koper, so you will need to calculate an extra 6 percent on top of the house price.
+Note that the majority of listed property prices are excluding kosten koper.
 Freehold or vrij op naam (v.o.n.) after a property price indicates that the extra costs are included in the listed price.
 This often applies more to recently built houses.

 Mortgage tax relief (hypotheekrenteaftrek)

 In the Netherlands, if you have an annuity or linear mortgage, then the interest on your mortgage is tax-deductible and you will receive an annual or monthly tax refund from the Dutch tax office (Belastingdienst).
 You are only eligible for mortgage tax relief when you are living in your property.
 If you are renting it out (while living abroad, for example) then it is considered an investment for which you can receive no tax deduction on interest.

 If your income level places you in the highest tax bracket, the tax rate at which you may deduct your mortgage interest will gradually decline.

 In 2023, the deductible mortgage interest rate is 36,93 percent, down from 40 percent in 2022.
 Mortgages dating from before January 1, 2013, are not affected.

 What is the National Mortgage Guarantee (Nationale Hypotheek Garantie)?

 The National Mortgage Guarantee (Nationale Hypotheek Garantie or NHG) makes sure that you don’t take a mortgage out that is beyond your means.
 The National Institute for Family Finance in the Netherlands (NIBUD) has set criteria for responsible lending and borrowing.
 When you take out an NHG-backed mortgage, it will match these criteria.
 This means you will never borrow more money than you can actually afford.